 During their sophomore year, candidates must apply for acceptance into the teacher education program of their choice.
 Transfer students should apply upon immediate acceptance to the University.

-In order to be considered for admission, a complete application must be returned to the Department of Education.
+In order to be considered for admission, a complete application (steps 1-3) must be completed.

 To be accepted into the teacher education program, candidates must meet ALL of the following requirements:

 - Submit a completed teacher education application packet

 - Hold a GPA of at least 2.5 in the undergraduate general curriculum and a GPA of at least 3.0 in all EDU courses

 - Demonstrate mastery of general knowledge, including the ability to read, write and use computers by passing all sections of the General Knowledge Test (GK)